get to know

 In 2014 Carmen left New Jersey and agriculture to serve his country as an active duty soldier.
 Following infantry training and Airborne School in Georgia, he spent the next two years in North Carolina in the U.S. Army John F. Kennedy Special Warfare Center and School.

 Carmen arrived at Fernbrook in the spring of 2018, and has enjoyed support from Larry, Kevin, and Tanya in further developing his knowledge of horticulture.
-Following study at Rutgers for landscape plant identification, selection, and application, he officially took on the role of Container Manager in January of 2020.
+Following study at Rutgers for landscape plant identification, selection, and application, he officially took on the role of Greenhouse Manager in January of 2020.

 He can often be found with his camera in hand, capturing the native plants and wildlife that inhabit Fernbrook Farms as well as photos for the Nursery’s Instagram page.
 When not on the property, he greatly enjoys time with his partner Anna, maintaining his garden, and annual solo hikes into the mountains of Central Idaho.